-The Company's ordinary shares are listed on the London Stock Exchange (LSE) under the ticker (ASBE) albeit that at the date of preparation share trading was suspended.
+The Company's ordinary shares are listed on the London Stock Exchange (LSE) under the ticker (ASBE) albeit that at the date of preparation of these accounts the ordinary share trading was suspended.
 These financial statements are presented in pound sterling because that is the currency of the primary economic environment in which the Group operates and all values are rounded to the nearest thousand pounds (£'000) except where otherwise indicated.

 The Company's accounting reference date is 30 September.
-These financial statements are for the year 1 October 2020 to 30 September 2021.
-The comparative figures are for the period 1 April 2019 to 30 September 2020 (18 months).
+These financial statements are for the year 1 October 2021 to 30 September 2022.
+The comparative figures are for the period 1 October 2020 to 30 September 2021.